What is a Dental Crown?

 There is no single type of crown that is always “best.”
 There are different circumstances in which each of these types of crowns work well, and we will discuss this in more detail in upcoming blogs.

 Dr. Keith Phillips constantly updates his techniques, material and equipment to ensure his patients receive cutting-edge dental care.
 This attention to detail and innovation is part of the reason Dr. Phillips was named “Top Dentist” in Prosthodontics by SeattleMet for the last 8 years.
 In addition to being a contributing author of “Implant Aesthetics” he is also a former Associate Editor for the Journal of the American Dental Association and is an Affiliate Associate Professor at the University of Washington, the University of Southern California, and the University of Pennsylvania.
-Dr. Phillips serves patients at Distinctive Dentistry, which is located just off the freeway in Fife, WA.
+Dr. Phillips serves patients at Distinctive Dentistry, which is located in Tacoma, WA.